 If you see lots of sticky discharge that glues your baby’s eyes shut and eyelashes together, it can be due to a blocked tear duct.

 When the baby is inside your uterus, the tissue within the tear duct usually dissolves and leaves a hollow core.
 If that doesn’t happen, the tissue may remain and block the duct.

-Usually a blocked duct opens on its own, and the discharge will go away with time.
-You can use warm water to wet a cloth in water to clean the discharge from your baby’s eyes.
+Usually, a blocked duct opens on its own, and the discharge will go away with time.
+You can use warm water to wet cloth in water to clean the discharge from your baby’s eyes.
 If the condition still persists when your baby is 12-18 months old, consult a doctor as she or he may need surgery.

 Home Remedies for Eye Infection in Infants

 Here are some effective home remedies to treat your baby’s eye infection: